opencybersecurityalliance/kestrel-lang/docs/overview/hunting.rst

-Cyberthreat hunting is the planning and developing of threat discovery procedures on against new and customized advanced persistent threats (APT).
+Cyberthreat hunting is the planning and developing of threat discovery procedures against new and customized advanced persistent threats (APT).
 Cyberthreat hunting is comprised of several activities such as:

 #.
 Understanding the security measurements in the target environment.